Payroll and Personnel FAQs

 Salt Lake County operates on biweekly pay periods.
 Pay periods begin on a Sunday and end 2 weeks later on a Saturday.
 Paychecks are issued the following Friday.
 Check with your payroll coordinator for a pay period and pay check dates.

-Once you have received your new social security card, bring it to the HR Payroll staff for entry.
+Once you have received your new social security card, bring it to HR to make the update.
+Call 385-468-0570 for an appointment.
+We will update PeopleSoft and all of your benefits providers.

 You can change your address in PeopleSoft under Self Service > Personal Information

-Send a request to Debi Garlich.
-If you are a current County employee this service is free, if not it the first 1/2 hour of work is free and then it is $25.00/hour and 25 cents per copy.
+Send a request to HR Data.
+If you are a current County employee this service is free, if not, the first 1/2 hour of work is free and then it is $25.00/hour and 25 cents per copy.
 This must be paid prior to pick up of documents.

 Only if they have legal authority to act on your behalf because the personnel file has personal information that may not be released to anyone but you.

-Complete a new W-4 (forms can be located on the HR website under Human Resources/Forms/Payroll Forms) and submit it to your Payroll Coordinator
+Complete a new W-4 and submit it to your Payroll Coordinator

 You can view your pay check stub in PeopleSoft.
 Self Service > Payroll and Compensation > View Paycheck.